Coleridge-Initiative/RCGraph/README.md

 pip install -r requirements.txt
 ```

-Fourth, set up the local `rc.cfg` configuration file and run unit the
-tests (see below) to confirm that this project has been installed and
+Fourth, set up the local `rc.cfg` configuration file.
+To do this, you need first to download the file <https://github.com/Coleridge-Initiative/RCApi/blob/master/rc_template.cfg> into the root folder of the project under the name `rc.cfg` and populate it with your credentials.
+Then, run unit tests (see below) to confirm that this project has been installed and configured properly.
-configured properly.

 ## Submodules